merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 &nbsp;&nbsp;20,000,000,000

 ## SparkPoint Token Usage
-SparkPoint Token (SPRK) is the SparkPoint digital coin based ERC-20 token standard following the Ethereum Blockchain.
-SPRK is designed to power the four different platforms in the SparkPoint Ecosystem, viz., SparkX, SparkPlace, SparkPlay & SparkRoom being the digital wallet, e-commerce platform, crypto-gaming platform & e-learning portal respectively.
+SparkPoint Token (SRK) is the SparkPoint digital coin based ERC-20 token standard following the Ethereum Blockchain.
+SRK is designed to power the four different platforms in the SparkPoint Ecosystem, viz., SparkX, SparkPlace, SparkPlay & SparkRoom being the digital wallet, e-commerce platform, crypto-gaming platform & e-learning portal respectively.

 It is the fundamental component that gives life to the SparkPoint Ecosystem.
-Anyone can participate and do business in the different platform by purchasing SPRK in the market.
+Anyone can participate and do business in the different platform by purchasing SRK in the market.
 With growing number of users and traders using the platform, there will be a higher demand for the token.
-As the number of SPRK tokens are limited, higher demand with a shorter supply and development of SparkPoint decentralized ecosystem will continuously result to appreciation of SPRK token value in the market.
+As the number of SRK tokens are limited, higher demand with a shorter supply and development of SparkPoint decentralized ecosystem will continuously result to appreciation of SRK token value in the market.

 CRYPTOCURRENCY EXCHANGE
-Trade your SPRK to other cryptocurrency like BTC, ETH, XRP and others within SparkX and vice versa.
-You may also convert your SPRK to fiat currency vv.
+Trade your SRK to other cryptocurrency like BTC, ETH, XRP and others within SparkX and vice versa.
+You may also convert your SRK to fiat currency vv.

 PAY BILLS AND BUY TOP-UP LOAD
-Use your SPRK to pay utility bills, credit card bills, tuition fees and the likes as well as purchase top-up load for your mobile phone or gaming account.
+Use your SRK to pay utility bills, credit card bills, tuition fees and the likes as well as purchase top-up load for your mobile phone or gaming account.

 PEER-TO-PEER TRANSFER
-Pay your friends, send SPRK as gift and all at SparkX and receive SPRK as well and convert to fiat currency later on.
+Pay your friends, send SRK as gift and all at SparkX and receive SRK as well and convert to fiat currency later on.

 BUY GOODS OR RENT SERVICES
-Use SPRK to pay for goods and services sold at SparkPlace
+Use SRK to pay for goods and services sold at SparkPlace

 ENROLL AND GET CERTIFIED
 Enroll to premium courses in SparkRoom by certified instructors, pass the assessment and get certified.
-Pay for your tuition using SPRK instead of fiat currency.
+Pay for your tuition using SRK instead of fiat currency.

 PLAY, PAY AND GET PAID
-With SparkPlay, be entertained, pay for in-app purchases using SPRK and get rewarded with real world value and convert it to SPRK to earn.
+With SparkPlay, be entertained, pay for in-app purchases using SRK and get rewarded with real world value and convert it to SRK to earn.

 TRANSACTIONAL USAGE

-SPRK will be utilized to pay for transaction fees in the SparkX ecosystem and each user is entitled with at least 50% discount on transaction fees.
+SRK will be utilized to pay for transaction fees in the SparkX ecosystem and each user is entitled with at least 50% discount on transaction fees.
 Hence, this would make the SparkPoint Ecosystem to be the cheapest financial service platform in the market.
-Every user can avail the discounted transaction fees as long as they have an existing SPRK balance on their SparkX wallet.
+Every user can avail the discounted transaction fees as long as they have an existing SRK balance on their SparkX wallet.

 REWARDS PROGRAM

-Every member of the community who contributes to a healthy and firm development of the SparkPoint Ecosystem are well appreciated and will be rewarded in the form of SparkPoint Token (SPRK).
-This will ensure the continuous promotion, use and growth of demand of the SPRK in the market.
-The SPRK don’t have any expiration date and will be useable and convertible as long as the account is not in dormant status for two years
+Every member of the community who contributes to a healthy and firm development of the SparkPoint Ecosystem are well appreciated and will be rewarded in the form of SparkPoint Token (SRK).
+This will ensure the continuous promotion, use and growth of demand of the SRK in the market.
+The SRK don’t have any expiration date and will be useable and convertible as long as the account is not in dormant status for two years

 SPARKPOINT ECOSYSTEM REWARDS PROGRAM